RSalman/TutorBackend/README.md

         master is automatically deployed to production (an Azure VM)

         TIP: Git pull and rebase your feature branch onto staging regularly to ensure freshness (git rebase staging)
+        IMPORTANT: When submitting a pull request to staging, always squash and merge.
+When submitting to master, always rebase!!!
         NOTE: Always git pull and rebase onto staging prior to submitting a pull request

 * Configuration: